 What is it like to be a trimmer?

 Preparing marijuana for distribution can be grueling both physically and mentally.

 First, the flowers must be harvested, dried, and reduced to a trimmable size.
 Then, with great finesse, trimmers snip stray leaves/stems, and carefully shape the bud.
 Experienced laborers can tactfully maneuver the bud with one hand, and then quickly snip in a way that is graceful and mesmerizing with the other.

 Many spend 17 hours a day seated while working.
 A few short breaks are taken for meals, or to walk up the hill to find cell phone service.
 Some farms may have someone preparing family-style meals, and if you’re super lucky- wifi.
 Most trimmers would agree that a comfy chair, engaging podcast, and sharp pair of scissors, keep you sane.

 Change is in the air

-The implementation of hourly wages, the use of machinery, and overhead costs of legalization have cut into the funds once used to pay trimmers.
+The implementation of hourly wages, the use of machinery, and overhead costs of legalisation have cut into the funds once used to pay trimmers.
 Some trimmers have opted to get paid a daily rate, regardless of how many pounds they trim.
 Others have learned to operate equipment and participate in the actual farming for an hourly wage.

-Most of the small-scale farms don’t use chemicals, pesticides or even liquid fertilizers.
+Most of the small-scale farms don’t use chemicals, pesticides or even liquid fertilisers.
 They try to go one step further than the trendy organic farming.
 They aim for long-term sustainability: focusing on the soil, and cultivating the living soil.